OscarCarde/capstone/README.md

     - [x] When clicking on an audio file, the file should play
     - [x] When playing, the file should be visualized as an audio waveform with a time banner

-- [x] Profile: From their Dashboard, users should be able to update their profile's details
+- [x] Comments:
+  - [x] The chatbox appears next to the file structure in a repository
+  - [x] Each chat is associated to a specific repository and is only accessed when on this repository's page
+  - [x] Collaborators can comment in repositories
-  - [x] The form should appear on the same page
+  - [x] Messages appear timestamped with the most recent at the bottom

-- [x] Responsive: The website should display an interface appropriate the the device it is viewed on

 - [x] Notifications: the Dashboard should display a notification on each repository with a new message or file uploaded

-- [x] Project View:
-  - [x] The owner and collaborating users can create directories,
-  - [x] they can upload files in the desired location in their repository,
-  - [x] delete files
-  - [x] delete folders with all their contents,
-  - [x] When a user clicks on a file that isn't an audiofile, it should open in a new browser window

 - [x] Settings: Each repository should have a link to a settings page for that repository accessible by all collaborators
   - [x] From the settings, A user should be able to rename the repository and change its description
+  - [x] They should be able to leave the repository instead if they are collaborators
   - [x] They should be able to delete the repository if they are the owner
-  - [x] They should be able to leave the repository instead if they are collaborators
   - [x] The owner should be able to remove collaborators
   - [x] Any collaborator should be able to add other collaborators by finding them by username

+- [x] Responsive: The website should display an interface appropriate to the device it is viewed on